ClickHouse/ClickHouse/docs/en/query_language/create.md

 Creates [external dictionary](dicts/external_dicts.md) with given [structure](dicts/external_dicts_dict_structure.md), [source](dicts/external_dicts_dict_sources.md), [layout](dicts/external_dicts_dict_layout.md) and [lifetime](dicts/external_dicts_dict_lifetime.md).

 External dictionary structure consists of attributes.
-Attribute properties are specified similarly to table columns.
-The only required property is attribute type, all other properties may have default values.
+Dictionary attributes are specified similarly to table columns.
+The only required attribute property is its type, all other properties may have default values.

 Depending on dictionary [layout](dicts/external_dicts_dict_layout.md) one or more attributes can be specified as dictionary keys.